ryanwoodie/Condor.Club-FTR-IGC-Downloader/README.md

 The IGC and FTR files will be saved to the folder specified in the CCDLconfig.ini file that is created when first run.
 You will also be given the option to save the FTR files to your Condor FlightTracks folder (for use as ghosts) and to load the IGC files in [ShowCondorIGC](https://virtualsoaring.eu/download#:~:text=showcondorigc%202.62c%20for%20c2) for analysis.

 Note that this tool requires [7-Zip](https://www.7-zip.org/download.html) and the [CoFliCo](https://condorutill.fr/) track converter.
 If you are running this program for the first time, you will be taken through setup and file/folder selection steps.
-You can update your settings in the future with Ctrl+I, or by deleting the CCDLconfig.ini file.
+You can update your settings in the future with Ctrl+i, or by deleting the CCDLconfig.ini file.